msearles25/ice9-crackeme/README.md

-A simple keygen for a crackme called Ice9.
-This was made as a way to learn reverse engineering.
+Ice9 is a software made to be cracked.
+This is a keygen made for educational purposes to learn reverse engineering.